 How to prevent RV fridges from freezing

-There are many ways to prevent RV fridge from freezing, among them being:
+There are many ways to prevent an RV fridge from freezing, among them being:

 1. Check the temperature sensor

 It is appropriate that you ensure that the temperature sensor is correctly connected to your fridge’s fin.
 When you attach the temperature sensor correctly, you can confidently adjust your refrigerator temperature by moving your sensor to and fro.
 If yours doesn’t work, consider buying this one from Amazon.

 2. Proper air circulation